The densest subgraph problem in sparse random graphs: Proof ingredients and related work

-\paragraph{Dense subgraphs in the pairing model.} Finally, the proof of Theorem \ref{th:main3} (Section \ref{sec:thmain3}) relies on a property of random graphs with a prescribed degree sequence that might be of independent interest: under an exponential moment assumption, we use the first-moment method to prove that dense subgraphs are extensively large with high probability.
-See Proposition \ref{pr:pairing} for the precise statement, and \cite[Lemma 6]{Luc92} for a result in the same direction.
+Finally, the proof of Theorem~\ref{thmain3} (Section~\ref{secthmain3}) relies on a property of random graphs with a prescribed degree sequence that might be of independent interest: under the exponential moment assumption~(\ref {h2}), we show that dense subgraphs must be extensively large with high probability.
+Our argument is based on the first-moment method.
+See Proposition~\ref{prpairing} for the precise statement, and \cite{Luc92}, Lemma~6, for a result in the same direction.